 |Karo and Hamar children bring their cattle to drink by the Omo River.

 Access to the Omo River is being blocked as the government continues to clear land and build roads to the sugar cane plantations, which are part of the state run Kuraz Sugar Project.

-The government is also.
+The government is also leasing large tracts of tribal land to national and foreign investors.
 To the west of the Omo National Park, the Suri are protesting against a Malaysian company which is planting oil palm on some of their best cattle grazing land.

 According to one Suri man, ‘The government went with soldiers and for two weeks tried to prevent the Suri from planting crops.
 This was to force the people to be hungry and accept moving into the resettlement site.
 Most of the Suri are afraid to go to the place where they plant crops.
 Only a few went.
 In one village near the Malaysian plantation, three houses were burned down, with grain stores inside.
 This was done by the plantation workers.’

-Human Rights Watch recently launched a damning new reportwhich documents how government security forces are driving communities to relocate from their lands through violence and intimidation, threatening their entire way of life with no compensation or choice of alternative livelihoods.
+Human Rights Watch recently launched a damning new report ‘What Will Happen if Hunger Comes?’ which documents how government security forces are driving communities to relocate from their lands through violence and intimidation, threatening their entire way of life with no compensation or choice of alternative livelihoods.